wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 1.8.22   19/02/2011 =
+- Added code developed by Shi Chuan Guan which means comments are only pushed ot FB when they've been approved
+- Added code to allow tighter intergration with Justin_K's WP-FB-AutoConnect with respect to comment avatars.
+- Image[0] is now stored in the post meta and used for the og:image tag
+- Post Excerpt is now stored in the post meta and used for the og:description.
+This only affects new posts so the old code has to stay in place for now.
+- Minor tweaks to code base.

 = Version 1.8.21   01/02/2011 =
 - Minor changes to the comment handling process to stop things tripping up again